LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 We include these steps for those that do want to code along, and to give you a better overall picture of how we're using Git for this step-by-step project.
 If you don't want to code along in class, you can skip ahead to **Checking out the Studio code**.

-From the repository directory in your terminal, run the following command:
+From within the `flicklist-python` directory in your terminal, run the following command:
 ```
-$ git checkout -b walkthrough3-work walkthrough3
+$ git checkout -b walkthrough3 origin/walkthrough3
 ```

-This checks out a specific version of the code in the repository named `walkthrough3` (called a **tag**) into a new **branch** named `walkthrough3-work`.
-You can think of a branch as a parallel version of the main code base in the repository.
-We can work here, make changes, and check them in without affecting the main code base (usually called the `master` branch).
+This checks out a specific version of the code (called a **branch**) from the remote origin repository.
+The remote branch is named `walkthrough3`, and we are checking it out into a new, local branch, also named `walkthrough3`.
+You can think of a branch as a parallel version of the main codebase in the repository.
+We can work here, make changes, and check them in without affecting the main codebase (usually called the `master` branch).

+It's rare we say this, but don't worry about fully understanding what is happening here.
+Knowing how to do branching in Git is certainly an important concept to learn eventually, but for now, the only reason we are using it is because it is the best way to distribute different versions of starter code at various points along the timeline of our running class project.

 ### Walkthrough 3: Hello, Movies!